Twig6943/AffinityOnLinux/README.md

 This guide helps you step by step by hand using heroic games launcher/bottles.

-### [Bash install scripts 🤖](https://github.com/ryzendew/AffinityOnLinux) (These scripts aren't official and are maintained by @ryzendew ❗ )
+### [Bash install scripts 🤖](https://github.com/ryzendew/AffinityOnLinux) (These scripts aren't official ❗ )

-(We don't provide support for the install scripts over at our matrix/discord)
+We don't provide support for the install scripts over at our matrix/discord.

 ### Misc